Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Validation of the models through data analysis

-As depicted in Fig. \ref{fig:HVparam}, the Hufnagel-Valley model contains a fixed range between 1 and 4 km of altitude, given by the second term in (\ref{eq:HV}).
-Independently of $w$ and $A$, the slope (on a semi-logarithmic representation) of the profile is fixed in the 1 to 4 km region, most probably owing to the relatively constant temperature and pressure mean lapse rate in the troposphere.

-This last observation motivates the calibration of the obtained $C_n^2$ profiles with several $dz$ by the scale factors in order to ensure a good fit between these profiles and the HV-5/7 profile in the 1-4 km region.
-This is indeed the case in Fig. \ref{fig:Trappes_average_corr}, using the factors given in Table \ref{tab:scale_factor}, with $\omega=2$ and $\delta=dz$.
+All three profiles of Fig. \ref{fig:Trappes_average_corr} coming from the $C_n^2$ statistical definition have been calibrated with their associated scale factor.
+Computation of these calibration ratios has been performed using the methodology explained in Section \ref{sec:calib}, i.e. by ensuring agreement with the HV-5/7 profile in the 1-4 km region.
+Such agreement is indeed achieved, as can be seen on the zoom in Fig.~\ref{fig:Trappes_average_corr}, using the factors given in Table \ref{tab:scale_factor}, with $\omega=2$ and $\delta=\Delta z$.
+They have been obtained by first computing the ratio between the modeled $C_n^2$ value and the HV-5/7 $C_n^2$ value for each point in the 1-4 km region, then taking the average.
+The standard deviation is also given.

 These scale factors are independent of the altitude and the initial radiosonde vertical resolution.
-They depend mostly on the vertical spacing $dz$ used for resampling and their origin is to be found in the extraction of the fluctuations based on the mean refractive index computation, as mentioned previously.
-Indeed, the larger the $dz$, the less accurate is the computation of the \textit{local mean} $n_0$.
-Furthermore, as presented in Table \ref{tab:scale_factor}, the scale factors vary with the window size parameter $\omega$.
+They vary slightly with the window size parameter $\omega$ and the vertical spacing $\delta$.
+Surprisingly, the values obtained do not show the $\Delta z^{-2/3}$ trend that is observed \revtwo{in} the simulation values in Fig. \ref{fig:th_study} for $\Delta z$ larger than the outer scale $L_0$.
+This may hint that the outer scale has not been reached yet, and that constraints on $\rho$ in (\ref{eq:DKol}) can be relaxed, or, at least, are partially hidden by the calibration with the scale factor $c$.
+In the following, the scale factor $c=0.5$ is chosen for $\omega=2$ and $\delta=\Delta z$, for all $\Delta z$.

-With the calibration, all profiles in Fig. \ref{fig:Trappes_average_corr} tend to superimpose.
-They all contain a large ground $C_n^2$ value and a fixed slope from 2 to 6 kilometers of altitude.
+With the calibration, $C_n^2$ profiles coming from the statistical definition in Fig. \ref{fig:Trappes_average_corr} tend to superimpose.
+They all contain a large ground $C_n^2$ value and a fixed slope from 1 to 6 kilometers of altitude, that exactly correspond\revtwo{s} to the same slope as in the HV-5/7 model.
+The slope in this region for the Tatarskii model is slightly different.
 There is then a bump in the $C_n^2$ profile, around 12 km of altitude, that is related to the altitude of the tropopause and the associated constant temperature and large wind shears.
+This bump is also observed in the Tatarskii model.
 After the tropopause, $C_n^2$ slowly decreases again and starts experiencing some fluctuations related to the reinterpolation process.
 This mostly comes from the small variations of the atmospheric quantities at these altitudes that cannot be recorded by the radiosondes as well as from the uneven and larger vertical sampling distance of radiosondes at high altitudes.

 Interestingly, the shape of $C_n^2$ profiles is not similar to the HV-5/7 model above the altitude of 6 kilometers.
 This is because the free atmosphere part of the Hufnagel-Valley model has been derived based on radiosonde measurements over New Mexico \cite{HVchapter6} and is therefore sensitive to the location where the measurements have been made.